Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: The Relative Cotangent Sequence

 \begin{example} Let $S$ be a scheme.
 In $\Sch_{/S}$, the $T$-unramified morphisms are precisely the scheme morphisms $f: X \to Y$ which are formally unramified, i.e., those for which $\Kah{X}{Y} \cong 0$.
 This follows from Theorem \ref{Thm: Rosckiy Timmersion iff Tunramified} below and the fact that $\Sch_{/S}$ is a Roscisk{\'y} tangent category. \end{example}

 \begin{example} In a CDC, a map $f: X \to Y$ is $T$-unramified if and only if the diagram

-is a pullback square, where $0$ is the terminal object and $\gnab_Y: 0 \to Y$ is the zero map (since recall homsets in a CDC are commutative monoids).
+is a pullback square, where $0$ is the terminal object and $0: 0 \to Y$ is the zero map (since homsets in CDCs are commutative monoids).
 This follows from translating between the tangent bundle functor $T$ to the differential combinator $D$.
+Thus saying $f$ is T-unramified essentially says that $D[f]$ has trivial kernel in its second argument, or in other words, has trivial kernel in the slice category.
 In particular, if $f$ is linear (that is, if $D[f] = f \circ \pi_1$) then $f$ is $T$-unramified if and only if the diagram

 is a pullback square, or in other words, if $\operatorname{Ker}(f) \cong 0$. \end{example}